ekiro/haps/docs/guide.rst

 we've created a function decorated with it which have :code:`IDatabase` declared as the return type.

-In this case, when injecting, chaps calls :code:`database_factory` function and injects the result.
+In this case, when injecting, haps calls :code:`database_factory` function and injects the result.

 .. warning::
-    Be aware that *chaps* by design WILL NOT validate function output in any way.
+    Be aware that *haps* by design WILL NOT validate function output in any way.
     So if your function returns a type that's not compatible with declared one, it could lead to hard to catch errors.